 Protests and Cusco’s Living Identity

-While walking around the city, we also came across protests by indigenous people.
+While walking around the city, we also came across protests by the Indigenous people.
 Wiphala flags, traditional clothing, banners and people waiting in front of the police were quite striking at first.

 But after watching for a while, you understand that this is part of Cusco’s real identity.